andrew/ultimate-awesome/README.md

 - [awesome-biconomy](https://github.com/bcnmy/awesome-biconomy) - Compilation of compelling project ideas and useful resources for utilizing Biconomy.
 - [awesome-quick-dev](https://github.com/bfchengnuo/awesome-quick-dev) - 收集各类开源快速开发框架、常用库与小工具。.
 - [awesome-wax](https://github.com/blocdraig/awesome-wax) - 👑 A curated list of awesome resources related to the WAX Blockchain.
-- [awesome-terminals-ai](https://github.com/bnlnpps/awesome-terminals-ai) - A curated collection of AI-powered tools for terminal.
 - [awesome-engineering](https://github.com/briancorbinxyz/awesome-engineering) - Personally curated and opinionated collection of awesome engineering, coding & setup links & useful some snippets for the productive 10X engineer.
 - [x-odus](https://github.com/ccamara/x-odus) - A list of relevant organisations that have decided to break relationswhips with X and have made a public statement.
 - [awesome-research-agents](https://github.com/chchenhui/awesome-research-agents) - 🤖️ A collection of papers, blogs and projects of research agents.